Last updated: August 25, 2025

 Chapter 22: Emotional and Unproductive

 The epitaph quote at the head of this chapter (“The problem seems to be…”) is incorrectly attributed in the print edition to Emry Dowinghall of Chegg, when it should be Steph Layser of News Corp.
+This is fixed in the Kindle and audio versions.

 In the aftermath of the disastrous UPR announcement meeting, Steph Layser asked for a meeting with Jonathan Bellack, the head of publisher products for the unit.
 At the time Bellack had already moved on to another position at Google, though it is possible Layser was not aware of this.